petrakol/blockxpand-icp/README.md

 1. Install Rust and run `./install_dfx.sh` to install `dfx`, then add the `wasm32-unknown-unknown` target with `rustup target add wasm32-unknown-unknown`.
    Set `DFX_TARBALL` to a pre-downloaded archive to install offline.
-2. Run `cargo test --quiet --all` and `cargo clippy --quiet -- -D warnings` before pushing.
+2. Run `cargo test --quiet --all` (add `--features claim` to exercise reward claiming) and `cargo clippy --quiet -- -D warnings` before pushing.
+If clippy is missing, install it with `rustup component add clippy`.
-   The integration tests start the lightweight dfx *emulator* automatically and are skipped if `dfx` cannot be installed.
+   Integration tests start the lightweight dfx *emulator* automatically and are skipped if `dfx` is not available.
 3. On pull requests the GitHub Actions workflow runs tests, clippy, and a test deployment via `deploy.sh`.